twbs/bootstrap/README.md

 1. Download complete bootstrap files from http://twitter.github.com/bootstrap
 2. Simply paste everything into the root of this directory (at the same level as index.html and 404.html)
 3. Edit /less/bootstrap.less
-4. After this line:
+4. After this line:<pre>
-@import "variables.less"; // Modify this for custom colors, font-sizes, etc Add this line:
+@import "variables.less"; // Modify this for custom colors, font-sizes, etc</pre>
+Add this line: <pre>
-@import "../overrides/less/overrides.less"; // Use our own variables if we want.
+@import "../overrides/less/overrides.less"; // Use our own variables if we want.</pre>
 So it should look like this:
 // Core variables and mixins
 @import "variables.less"; // Modify this for custom colors, font-sizes, etc